-- A tour of the site's physical, computing and business facilities; - To interview staff about operations related to DEA use of data;

-- To review records / evidence that demonstrates that the applicant has applied the controls and are operating correctly and that the organisation has the capability to perform the relevant functions (e.g. staff skills and experience, relevant policies and procedures). - 3.
-After an assessment is made and it is deemed that the processor may be accredited a presentation of the assessment to the Research Accreditation Panel who will make a decision on the application. .
+- A tour of the site's physical, computing and business facilities; - To interview staff about operations related to DEA use of data; - To review records / evidence that demonstrates that the applicant has applied the controls and are operating correctly and that the organisation has the capability to perform the relevant functions (e.g. staff skills and experience, relevant policies and procedures). - 3.
+After an assessment is made and it is deemed that the processor may be accredited a presentation of the assessment to the RAP who will decide on the application.
 Accredited data processors would also need to sign a declaration and they will be included within a UKSA publicly available register containing all accredited organisations